 Application & Registration Process

 The application and registration processes for an individual who resides in another Canadian province is virtually identical to the registration process that an Ontario-based individual would follow.
 All registration requirements and fees are the same, whether a person resides in Ontario, in another Canadian jurisdiction or internationally.
-Once a member is registered, they must meet additional requirements before they can practise independently – these include completion of the registration exam and obtaining a set number of clinical supervision and direct client contact hours.
-The registration exam is only available in Canada.
+Once a registrant is registered, they must meet additional requirements before they can practise independently – these include completion of the registration exam and obtaining a set number of clinical supervision and direct client contact hours.

-Whether a member resides in Ontario or in another jurisdiction, all must adhere to the same general professional obligations.
+Whether a registrant resides in Ontario or in another jurisdiction, all must adhere to the same general professional obligations.
 These include, for example:

 - Using the title that was conferred by CRPO in accordance with the Professional Practice Standards